Main Characters | Hero Association (S-Class Heroes) | Neo Heroes | Villains and Monsters (Monster Association) | Others

 - Disproportionate Retribution: She has a REALLY bad habit of doing this to anyone who pisses her off.
 Gets doubly bad if it involves Blizzard.

 - Early-Bird Cameo: In the anime, she gets an early appearance where she gets annoyed at the Hero Association admin with the stubble for not sending her to do the Z-City investigation in place of Golden Ball and Spring Moustache.
 She also gets an "I told you so" moment when she hears that the investigation went awry due to the seaweed monster.

-- Establishing Character Moment: In the anime, immediately after being deployed to deal with what can best be described as a talking Godzilla knockoff, Blizzard gets a call from her superiors telling her to come back and gets into an argument with them.
+- Establishing Character Moment: In the anime, immediately after being deployed to deal with what can best be described as a talking Godzilla knockoff, Tornado gets a call from her superiors telling her to come back and gets into an argument with them.
 When the monster tries to give its Motive Rant, she yells at it to shut up until she gets off the phone.
-Then when it tells her nothing short of a meteor can kill it, she calmly says she'll just have to get one of those, uses her powers to just nonchalantly pull one out of space and literally liquefies the monster with it.
-That's Tornado in a nutshell: Cool and composed one moment, shouting at someone like a bratty kid half her age the next, and so ludicrously powerful she can always get away with it.
+Then when it tells her nothing short of a meteor can kill it, she calmly says she'll just have to get one of those, then uses her powers to nonchalantly pull one out of space, literally liquefying the monster with it.
+That's Tornado in a nutshell: Cool and composed one moment, shouting at someone like a bratty kid half her age the next, and so ludicrously powerful that she can always get away with it.

 - Everything's Better with Spinning: She seems to be very fond of this trope.

 - Family Theme Naming: Blizzard and Tornado are named after windstorms.